Getting from Idea to Manuscript

 8. Send your book proposal to interested agents.
 Agents receive many proposals, not all of them invited.

 Make sure they know yours was invited.
-Write “Requested material enclosed” in the bottom left corner of the envelope to ensure it doesn’t get doesn’t get thrown into a slush pile.
+Write “Requested book proposal for __________” in the subject line of the email or in the bottom left corner of the envelope to ensure it doesn’t get doesn’t get thrown into a slush pile.
 Let the agent know if you have also sent to x number of other agents.
 Again, this should not be a big number—no more than 5.

 9. Review the feedback.

 The feedback you will receive from a literary agent can be vital to the success of your book.
 You may hear that there are things you need to change.
-Before you send out another proposal, consider whether you want to make changes and make them.
+Before you send out another proposal, ask any agents who rejected your proposal for feedback.
+Consider whether you want to make changes and make them.